Olusegun Akinsanya

-Olusegun Akinsanya, mni (born July 14, 1946) is a Nigerian diplomat and statesman who served as the Nigerian Ambassador Extra-Ordinary and Plenipotentiary to Ethiopia and Djibouti from 2004-2007 and Permanent Representative to the African Union and United Nations Economic Commission for Africa from 2008-2010.
+Olusegun Akinsanya, mni (born July 14, 1946) is a Nigerian diplomat and statesman who served as the Nigerian Ambassador Extra-Ordinary and Plenipotentiary to Ethiopia and Djibouti from 2004 to 2007 and Permanent Representative to the African Union and United Nations Economic Commission for Africa from 2008 to 2010.

 Early life and education

 Olusegun was born in 1946 into the Obileye of Odo-Egbo, and Akinsanya of Iyanro families in Ijebu-Ode.

-He attended Egbado High School between 1960-1965 and Adeola Odutola College between 1966-1967.
+He attended Egbado High School between 1960 and 1965 and Adeola Odutola College between 1966 and 1967.
 He thereafter proceeded to the University of Lagos to study Political Science, where he graduated in 1972.
-He also holds post-graduate Diploma certificates in International Relations, Investment Promotion and Finance from Pakistan Administrative Staff College (PASCA), in Lahore, and a Master’s degree on Policy and Strategic Studies from the National Institute for Policy and Strategic Studies, Kuru (NIPSS), Nigeria as well as a Diploma in French language from Universite de Dakar, Senegal.
+He also holds post-graduate Diploma certificates in International Relations, Investment Promotion and Finance from Pakistan Administrative Staff College (PASCA), in Lahore, and a master's degree on Policy and Strategic Studies from the National Institute for Policy and Strategic Studies, Kuru (NIPSS), Nigeria as well as a Diploma in French language from Universite de Dakar, Senegal.